RadicallyOpen/RadicallyOpen/land/anorexia.md

 </center>

-[Research results](http://www.southampton.ac.uk/psychology/research/groups/emotion_and_personality_bio_behavioural_laboratory.page) suggest that RODBT  is effective in patients with anorexia, and leads to sustained gains in weight.
+[Research results](http://www.southampton.ac.uk/psychology/research/groups/emotion_and_personality_bio_behavioural_laboratory.page) suggest that RO DBT  is effective in patients with anorexia, and leads to sustained gains in weight.

-### Intensive training in RODBT
+### Intensive training in RO DBT

 We are now offering intensive training in Radically Open DBT in the UK.
 The 5-day course is designed for practising clinical psychologists, psychotherapists, mental health nurses and other health professionals.